DevopediaOrg/nodejs-basic/README.md

 In `server.js`, since the request callback is likely to get more complex, we give it a name `onRequest()` and then pass it to the server.
 We use `url` module to extract parts of the query string.
 This is a legacy module: there's also `URL` class as an alternative.
 See [URL API docs](https://nodejs.org/api/url.html) for more information.

+What happens if the request is `http://localhost:8888?username=Johnny&username=Kate`?
+Does the response make sense?

 This may also be a good time to try out debugging the code in VS Code.
 There's already a debugging configuration in file `.vscode/launch.json` that you can use.